phherlibm/ibm-cloud-private/local-install-macos-virtualbox.md

-# Local installation in a Virtual Box on Mac OS
+# Local installation in a Virtual Box
 As of this writing, the current version of ICP CE is 2.1.0.2 and the installation procedure is described [here](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.2/installing/install_containers_CE.html).

 To install ICP on a local machine with Virtualbox, there is a process based on Vagrant that is descrived [here](https://github.com/IBM/deploy-ibm-cloud-private/blob/master/docs/deploy-vagrant.md).

-But for those who want to experiment and educate on the actual installation process, here are some tips to configure you VirtualBox VM.
+But for those who want to experiment and educate on the actual installation process, here are some tips to configure your VirtualBox VM.

 ## Step 1: Define a Host Network
 This will create a private virtual network interface between the host and the guest VM.

 Go to Global Tools, tab Host Network Manager and create a network.
 This should create a virtual network named `vboxnet0` with network mask 192.168.56.1/24.
 192.168.56.1 is the host.
-Disable DHCP.

 Check with an `ifconfig` command on a terminal on the host.
 You should see an interface named like the network (vboxnet0).